tpthanh2006/tpthanh2006/README.md

 - 🤝 I’m looking for help with [My Portfolio](https://github.com/tpthanh2006?tab=repositories)

-- 👨‍💻 All of my projects are available at [tpthanh2006.github.io](tpthanh2006.github.io)
+- 👨‍💻 All of my projects are available at [my website](tpthanh2006.github.io)

 - 💬 Ask me about **Python, JavaScript, HTML, CSS**